-“No one forced me, it was my choice to remain a housewife” Amrita, played by Tapsee Pannu, says in the film Thappad.
-She was an educated young woman who made her choice to become a housewife but that nowhere implied that she is a submissive woman without much choice over her life.
-Apart from popular belief, many women chose this for themselves, not because they were obliged to the traditional customs but because they found happiness and comfort in it.
+But the real problem happens when we mistake this choice of theirs as mere obligations as if they are bound to be dutiful to the societal norms.
+We fail to respect and value their choice.
+“No one forced me, it was my choice to remain a housewife” Amrita, played by Taapsee Pannu, says in the film Thappad.
+She is an educated young woman who made her choice to become a housewife but that nowhere implied that she is a submissive woman without much choice over her life.
+Contrary to popular belief, many women chose this for themselves, not because they were obliged to the traditional customs but because they find happiness and comfort in it.
 Just like many of us chose to make certain decisions regarding our lives and career, some women made their own choice to remain a housewife.

-Another old belief that asserts how marrying a woman who stays a housewife can reduce your expenses for a maid and house help also needs to be redefined.
+Another old belief that asserts how marrying a woman who stays as a housewife can reduce your expenses for a maid and house help also needs to be redefined.

 Ghar Ki Murgi

-Yet another powerful short film, Ghar ki Murgi helmed by Ashwini Iyer Tiwari and Nitesh Tiwari reflects on similar issues.
-Sakshi Tanwar plays Meena who has no time for herself at all.
+Women of the households have a choice to take up something else but choose to continue with incessant toiling in their homes.
+Just because it’s unpaid does not make the job any less respectful and obligatory.
+Just like working men and women, the job of a housewife needs to be acknowledged much more than just aligning it to the ‘sanskari women’ tag.Yet another powerful short film, Ghar ki Murgi helmed by Ashwini Iyer Tiwari and Nitesh Tiwari reflects on similar issues.
+Sakshi Tanwar plays Meena, a middle-class married woman who has no time for herself at all.
 Her life revolves around her family comprising of her husband, two kids, and in-laws (or maybe their lives revolve around her!)
 She decides to take a break for herself, tired of not getting any credit for her selfless duty and that is what makes the story interesting.
 If we can imagine a life without them, we will automatically learn to value and respect the time and effort they put in for us.

-So what are your thoughts on this?
+So, what are your thoughts on this?